-It’s 2021 and there’s no denying it.
 Video content is king.
 It helps you sell real estate.
-Did you know 73% of homeowners say they are more likely to list with a Realtor who uses video to sell their property?
+The data is there to back it up.
+73% of homeowners say they are more likely to list with a Realtor who uses video to sell their property.
 Not to mention, homes listed with video get far more inquiries than those without.
 But when you’re talking about successful video marketing for real estate, there are a lot of factors to consider.

 - How often should you post?

 - What’s the best time of day to post?

 - What should I cover in my video content?

 Well, we’re here to answer those burning questions for you.